RLGen/LakeBench/join&union/InfoGather/info.md

 <div align= "center">
-    <h1> Paper：InfoGather- Entity Augmentation and Attribute Discovery By Holistic Matching with Web Tables   code for join and union</h1>
+    <h1> InfoGather- Entity Augmentation and Attribute Discovery By Holistic Matching with Web Tables   code for join and union</h1>
 </div>
 <p align="center">
   <a href="#-community">Community</a> •